Acrisel/acrilog/acrilog/README.rst

          add **name** argument to MpLogger.start().
 This will return logger with that name for the main process.
          MpLogger.__init__() **name** argument will be used for consolidated log.
     1.1: add **file_prefix** and **file_suffix** as MpLogger parameters.
-         fix bug when logdir is Nonw
+         fix bug when logdir is None.
+    2.0: added NwLogger starting a server logger with NwLoggerClientHandler for remote processes.

 Next Steps